 Paediatric population

-The European Medicines Agency has waived the obligation to submit the results of studies with Tibsovo in all subsets of the paediatric population in the treatment of all conditions included in the category of malignant neoplasms (except central nervous system tumours, haematopoietic and lymphoid tissue neoplasms) and in the treatment of malignant neoplasms of the central nervous system.
+The European Medicines Agency has waived the obligation to submit the results of studies with Tibsovo in all subsets of the paediatric population in the treatment of acute myeloid leukaemia, and in the treatment of all conditions included in the category of malignant neoplasms (except central nervous system tumours, haematopoietic and lymphoid tissue neoplasms) and in the treatment of malignant neoplasms of the central nervous system. (see section 4.2 for information on paediatric use).

-The European Medicines Agency has deferred the obligation to submit the results of studies with Tibsovo in one or more subsets of the paediatric population in the treatment of acute myeloid leukaemia (see section 4.2 for information on paediatric use).

 5.2 Pharmacokinetic properties